d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 ```

 After dealing with the first few words as exceptions,
-all the remaining words roughly follow a straight line on a log-log plot.
+all the remaining words roughly follow a straight line on a log--log plot.
-This phenomena is captured by *Zipf's law*,
+This phenomenon is captured by *Zipf's law*,
 which states that the frequency $n_i$
 of the $i^\textrm{th}$ most frequent word is: